 Telluride to Moab

-Beginning in the quintessential alpine setting of Telluride, we will head up to the Uncompahgre Plateau with views of the San Miguel and La Sal mountain ranges.
+Beginning in the quintessential alpine setting of Telluride, Colorado we will ride up to the Uncompahgre Plateau with views of the San Miguel and La Sal mountain ranges.
 Distances will range from 35 to 50 miles per day, including a 3,000 foot climb up John Brown Canyon, followed by a breathtaking descent into the Moab Valley.

-This great ride begins in historic Telluride, after our three hour shuttle from Moab.
+This great ride begins in historic Telluride, Colorado, after a three hour shuttle from Moab.
 Our route takes us directly underneath the dramatic Mount Sneffels Wilderness Area and offers outstanding views of the snow capped San Juan Mountains.
 In the early summer the wildflowers are incredible.
 In the fall, the golden hue of aspen and scrub oak add a nice touch to the spectacular mountain scenery.
 This afternoon, we will climb up towards Last Dollar Pass, which is just over 10,500 feet.
 This is a tough long climb but the awesome scenery will keep you going.
 Our camp is situated just over the top of the pass and we’re sure that you’ll understand why this is one of our favorites.
 TOTAL MILEAGE: 14 miles.
 ELEVATION GAIN: 2,400 feet

-Our second day begins with a fun descent down the backside to Hastings Mesa and Route 62 which we will follow for two to three miles before heading back to the dirt.
+Our second day of riding begins with a fun descent down the backside to Hastings Mesa and Route 62 which we will follow for two to three miles before heading back to the dirt.
 On this 2,200 foot downhill, we will descend through beautiful meadows filled with lush stands of aspen trees.
 A few rollers and a great creek crossing keep the fun level high.
 After our long descent, we begin a gradual climb up to the Uncompahgre Plateau which we will follow for the next few days.
 Views off to the south of the plateau lend a proper perspective to this amazing area.
 From the mesas, we can see the valleys far below us and the snow capped peaks above us.
 The plant life changes as dramatically as do our views.
 Tonight our camp will be in the aspens at 9,000 feet.
 TOTAL MILEAGE: 39 miles.
 ELEVATION GAIN: 3,100 feet

 Our ride today takes us along the top of the Uncompahgre Plateau.
 From Windy Point, views of the La Sal Mountains are spectacular.
 Here the red rock desert country joins the mountains in an impressive geological display.
 The sediments that were laid down millions of years ago were warped upwards when the mountains rose from beneath the surface.
 The resultant landscape provides an interesting contrast of high snow capped peaks and arid desert.
 We can see the route that we will be following on our way to the La Sals.
 Yet the steep climb up John Brown Canyon remains deceptively hidden.
 TOTAL MILEAGE: 52 miles.
 ELEVATION GAIN: 2,800 feet